Shadrock/M365-flows/tutorialnotes.md

 #### To Do List for List
  - [ ] **Need to make status same in list as in flow** (e.g. "Not in system" for both)
- - [ ] I need to add a field for country in the list that maps to the form!
+ - [X] I need to add a field for country in the list that maps to the form!
+Done for DSR test list.
  - [ ] Change the DSR list view so the system owners only see their column!
  - [ ] Confirm audit trail: either use versioning in list as noted above or see if approver Id can go into comments with some metadata.